Gastric Banding Revision Surgery

 Most bariatric surgeons are no longer recommending lap-band surgery due to regular maintenance and adjustments as well as high rates of complications and other errors.
 However, many of those who achieved success will often revert to normal and begin gaining weight again.
 If you feel like this may happen, it may be best to consider revising your lap-band to another surgery.

 Bariatric surgeons remove Lap-Band laparoscopically and rarely use open surgery (unless medically necessary).
 Sometimes eroded gastric band calls for removing the band endoscopically using special band cutters and traditional endoscopic equipment.

 Lap-Band Revision Options:

 There are a few options patients can revise Lap-Band surgery to another surgery type.
 Most notably, patients should consider Lap-Band to Gastric Sleeve, and Lap-Band to Gastric Bypass.
 Other options are not too familiar or have fallen out of favor with most bariatric surgeons.

 1. Rebranding: Gastric Band to Gastric Band

 Patients may want to replace their gastric band with a newer one.
-Maybe the band had malfunctions or caused complications.
+Maybe the band had malfunctioned or caused complications.
 This procedure used to be regularly performed, but now surgeons recommend Gastric Band to Gastric Sleeve revision for weight management purposes.
 This is due to the common issue of patients removing their band, only to gain some or most of their weight back.

 2. Gastric Band to Gastric Sleeve

 This is the most common revisional surgery type for gastric banding surgery.
 This surgery type removes the gastric band implant from stomach completely, then undergoing the gastric sleeve surgery — all in one operation.

 This may be burdensome for those individuals seeking gastric sleeves’ permanency, but it will be required by our surgeons who have expertise in Gastric Band to Sleeve Gastrectomy Conversion.
 Doctors typically won’t know to the extent of the damage until they perform the change itself.